When and where did this breed originate? They were developed in 1880s England by a man named William Cook. He is also responsible for creating

 What do Buff Orpington chicks look like?
 They have fluffy, downy feathers that are yellow to buff in color.
 Their true golden buff coloration will develop and mature as their adult feathers come in.

-Are Buff Orpington roosters friendly?
+Are roosters of this breed friendly?
 Generally speaking, they are friendlier than some other rooster breeds and are typically good protectors of the flock.

-What is their life expectancy?
+How long do Buff Orpingtons live?
 That depends on many factors, including their diet, quality of care, and whether you choose to free-range your chickens or not.
-Life span can range from 5-10 years depending on several factors.
+Generally, life span can range from 5-10 years.

 What APA class are they?
-This breed was admitted into the English class in the early 1900s.
+Buffs are English class.
+This breed was recognized by the American Poultry Association in the early 1900s.

 Is this breed really that broody?
 Yes, Orpingtons are very broody.
 If you'd rather not risk your hens setting, we suggest a different breed.